openmediavault/openmediavault-docs/installation/index.rst

 .. note::
    |omv| will enable SSH access for the user ``root`` by default to be
    able to access a headless system in case of a broken installation or other maintenance situations.
-You can disable this behaviour in the ``Services | SSH`` page.
+You should disable this behaviour in the ``Services | SSH`` page for security reasons after installation.

    To still get ``root`` access you need to create a non-privileged user and add them to the ``ssh`` and ``sudo`` groups.
 After that you can